 A popular culinary herb and traditional healing medicine alike, burdock is an ancient plant with modern day trends worthy of our attention.
-Now incorporated into stir-fry’s, teas, and even as a flavor for soda, this traditional invasive plant is trending in 2016.
+Now incorporated into stir-frys, teas, and even as a flavor for soda, this traditional invasive plant has been trending for a while.

 Burdock is a plant that is consumed in cuisines around the world and it is also used as a supplement in powder, extract or tincture form in traditional Chinese, Japanese, European and American folk medicine.
 Though not part of the modern American diet, burdock root is a nutritional plant full of vitamins, minerals and fiber.
 Read on to learn more about its historical use, the properties that make it so promising as a medicinal herb, and considerations to take before you use it yourself.

 Burdock in powder or extract form is used for many medical reasons including anorexia, gastrointestinal problems, rheumatism, gout, hypertension, arteriosclerosis, arthritis, diabetes, hepatitis and chronic skin conditions.
 It is sometimes used to treat colds, certain cancers, as a diuretic and as a general purifier of the blood.
 You may see burdock root referred to by its scientific name Arctium lappa on labels or in herbal blends.
 It has been used in China to treat impotence and sterility and by Native American populations for women in labor.
 It has also been called an aphrodisiac though scientific evidence on that relies on animal studies for now.

 The reason that burdock is used for so many remedies and is popular in traditional herbal medicine may be due to its beneficial tannins, which are phenolic (aka antioxidant) compounds found in plants.
 Medicine can be made from the leaves, fruits and seeds, which are not consumed in the diet due to bitter properties.